tatianamac/tm11ty/src/posts/context-in-engineering.md

 navClass: bg-white
 colorMode: dark
 ---

-> I recognise that my `pre` code needs a lot of work, so the code samples are difficult to read and ugly right now.
-I plan to update that code.
-Apologies in the meantime; hopefully the message is still understandable!

 If you drive and have had to parallel park, you might have encountered a situation where you _could have_ parked somewhere if that Prius just had _pulled up a bit_ or split the difference _better_.